The New Default. Your hub for building smart, fast, and sustainable AI software

 Higher install friction

-7. Design UI/UX wireframes
+7. Design UI/UX Wireframes

 Wireframes are where user research becomes a product.
 Work closely with a designer through several iterations; the tool matters less than the process, and pen-and-paper prototyping still works.
-Prototyping in software development covers the approach we use at Monterail.

 Cover four aspects in every wireframing session: transitions between screens, in-app interactions, feature placement, and content hierarchy.
 Cross-check each screen against the UX personas from step 3.